Kalyani Group: Alstom Bharat Forge Power

-Alstom Bharat Forge Power Limited was a joint venture between French company Alstom and Bharat Forge.
+Alstom Bharat Forge Power Limited was a joint venture between the French company Alstom and Bharat Forge.
 Originally, Alstom held a 51% stake and Bharat Forge held the remaining 49%.
 Alstom's shares were acquired by American conglomerate General Electric on 25 November 2015 as part of its global acquisition of Alstom's energy business.
 Alstom Bharat Forge won a contract to supply two units of 660 MW supercritical coal turbines to NTPC Limited for a power plant in Solapur, Maharashtra.
 Alstom Bharat Forge began production of supercritical turbines and generators at a new manufacturing facility at Sanand, Gujarat in May 2016.
 The company won a contract to supply two units of 800 MW ultra-supercritical steam turbine generator islands for the Telangana Super Thermal Power Project Phase-1 near Ramagundam.
 On 8 November 2016, the board of Bharat Forge approved the exit of the company from Alstom Bharat Forge Power.
 In March 2017, Bharat Forge announced that it would divest 23% of its shares to GE, and the remaining 26% stake was divested in February 2018 completing Bharat Forge's exit from Alstom Bharat Forge Power.